jquevremont/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2022.md

 ### OpenHW engineering staff resource plan: requirement and availability

-The OpenHW staff is expected to support the task groups on these missions:
+The OpenHW staff are expected to support the project on their scope:
-- Mike Thompson on verification
-- Florian Zaruba on software and ARIANE knowledge transfer
-- Davide Schiavone on core design
+- Mike Thompson, Director of Engineering, Verification Task Group
+- Florian Zaruba, Director of Engineering, HW & SW Task Groups
+- Davide Schiavone, Director of Engineering, Cores Task Group
-- Duncan Bees on project management
+- Duncan Bees, Director, Technical Programs

+Florian's experience as the creator of ARIANE is also expected.

 ### Engineering resource supplied by members - requirement and availability

-The 2022 workplan below has been prepared according to available members' resources.
+The 2022 and 2023-2024 workplans below have been prepared according to available members' resources.

-Grants are expected to fuel 2023 workplan with more resources, especially on verification activities.

 ### Marketing resource - requirement and availability

 The project needs support from:

-- Rick O'Connor, OpenHW CEO
+- Rick O'Connor, OpenHW CEO, and his successor
 - Michelle Clancy, Director of Marketing

 to promote CVA6 and attract new participants to the project.

 On the members' side, promotion activities (presentations, demos...) will mainly be addressed by the engineering team.

-Results obtained by the engineering team in 2021 (CV32A6 release, FreeRTOS support, Linux support...) can be used in 2022 to promote the CVA6 project.
+Results obtained by the engineering team in 2021 (CV32A6 release, FreeRTOS support, Linux support...) and in 2022 (Yocto support, CV-X-IF addition, FPGA optimizations...) can be used to promote the CVA6 project.

 ### Funding for project aspects - requirement and availability

 Some marketing activities (OpenHW TV production...) might need OpenHW funding.

 Participating members provide the necessary tools to their teams.

+The activities of some participants are supported by the **FRACTAL** and **TRISTAN** projects, which have received funding from the
+Key Digital Technologies Joint Undertaking (KDT JU) under grant agreements 877056 and 101095947.
+The JU receives support from the European Union’s Horizon Europe research and innovation program.

 ## Architecture and/or context diagrams